EPA issues new auto rules aimed at cutting carbon emissions, boosting electric vehicles and hybrids

 The Alliance for Auto Innovation, a large industry trade group, praised the EPA's slower implementation of the standards, saying the pace of the EV transition matters as the industry moves to produce more electric vehicles and plug-in hybrids to convert more traveling miles to electricity.
 The group had complained that the ramp-up to 67% initially proposed by the EPA was too fast for the industry to achieve.
 The proposal was faster than Biden's goal of ensuring that EVs account for half of new vehicles in the U.S. by 2030.

-“Moderating the pace of EV adoption (from 2027 through 2030) was the right call because it prioritizes more reasonable electrification targets in the next few, very critical years of the transition,” said John Bozzella, the Alliance CEO.
+“Moderating the pace of EV adoption was the right call because it prioritizes more reasonable electrification targets in the next few, very critical years of the transition,” said John Bozzella, the Alliance CEO.

 The adjusted emissions targets will still be a stretch for the industry to achieve, Bozzella said, but they should give the market and parts supply chains a chance to catch up to higher EV sales.
 The plan also gives the industry more time to set up public charging stations, and it allows government tax incentives for EV manufacturing and for consumers to buy EVs to take hold, he said.